Reclaim energy bill credit

 Cash for accounts in credit

-Finally, note that in some cases having credit in an account can be a very good thing.
+Finally, note that in some cases having credit in an account can be a good thing because some energy companies reward customers for not going into debit.

-Ovo Energy also pay out when an account is in credit: they're paying 3% monthly or quarterly depending on how customers receive their bills.
+Smaller provider Ovo Energy also pay out when an account is in credit.